0xKona/relational-databases-assignment/README.md

     ```

-- You can also connect using something like mysql workbench
+- You can also connect using mysql workbench

+## Starting a mySQL instance using local install

+- Simply access using localhost:3306 in sql workbench